rfk/promise/README.txt

                     constant; all other module-level names are considered invariant.

-Promise is built on Noam Raphael's fantastic "byteplay" module; since the official byteplay distribution doesn't support Python 2.6, a local version with appropriate patches is included with promise.
+Promise is built on Noam Raphael's fantastic "byteplay" module.
+It used be be bundled as part of promise because it needed some patches to work with newer versions of Python; now it's just bundled for your convenience.